petrjasek/ally-py-common/doc-templates/index.rst

 ..
-Ally-Py Core Plugins API documentation master file, created by sphinx-quickstart on Thu Sep 26 11:57:03 2013.
+Superdesk API documentation master file, created by sphinx-quickstart on Thu Sep 26 11:57:03 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ally-Py Core Plugins API documentation!
+Welcome to Superdesk Plugins API documentation!
 ==========================================================

 Contents: